Our Team

 A girl with long blonde hair smiling next to a large black Labrador Retriever dog.

-Emma Becker-Research Assistant
+Emma Myra (she/her)-Research Assistant

 A woman with long dark hair holding a black cat with yellow-green eyes inside a room near a window.